spierala/mini-rx-signal-store-playground/README.md

 * Manage **global state** with a minimum of boilerplate using **Feature Stores**
 * Manage **local component state** with **Component Stores**

+### MiniRx Signal Store

+MiniRx Signal Store will be a dedicated library for Angular.
+It has a lot in common with the original MiniRx library, but the differences are big enough to justify a dedicated library.

+The main differences are:
+- no lazy state initialisation (Signals encourage to have a meaningful initial state)
+- no `select` method / no selectors (with Signals you can "select" state with `computed`)
+- state is only available as Signal (internal usages of BehaviorSubject have been removed completely)

 ### Angular Signals
 State is stored and exposed as **Angular Signal**, the new reactive primitive of Angular.